Group Counseling

 Queering Connection: LGBTQ+ Interpersonal Process & Support Group for Undergraduates and Graduates

-• Wednesdays, 3:00 - 4:30 pm, in-person at Cornell Health, February 21 to May 1
+• Wednesdays, 3:00 - 4:30 pm, in-person at Cornell Health, October 9 to December 4

 • Open to undergraduate and graduate / professional students

-• Weekly sessions – no drop-ins; group orientation required
+• Weekly sessions – no drop-ins; group orientation required by October 9

 This group offers a safe space for exploration of queer identities (sexuality, gender identity, and relationship structure).
 We will engage in interpersonal processing, mindfulness, and psycho-education related to attachment styles and communication in relationships.